NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Preparing-The-Board-For-Manufacturing.md

 ![](images/cam3.png)

 3. Make sure the File name matches the File Content.
 You will probably need to change the File Content for the *.drd to *NC Drill.*

+After you've verified that the CAM files look good, you're ready for [part 4](Creating-Surface-Mount-Parts.md)!